+If the engine does not start within this period, wait 10 seconds then press the start button again.

-- Prepare the motorcycle as indicated previously: before starting the engine, pull the lever (7) of the cold-start device. - Start the engine via the lever (6). - Release the lever (7) as soon as the engine starts running. - If the idling speed is unstable, use the accelerator knob (8) with small and frequent rotations, to warm up the engine and obtain a constant idling speed.
+If the idling speed is unstable, use the accelerator knob (6) with small and frequent rotations, to warm up the engine and obtain a constant idling speed.